 Records of title (previously referred to as computer registers or certificates of title) prove the ownership of land and the rights and restrictions that apply to the land.
 They have been recorded electronically since 2002.

-All earlier paper-based titles were converted into electronic records of title between 1999 and 2002.
+All earlier paper-based Certificates of Title were converted into electronic records of title between 1999 and 2002.

 You can request a copy of a record of title in these forms: